the-t-in-rtf/fluid-pouchdb/docs/pouchdb.md

 #`{that}.getAttachment(docId, attachmentId, [options])`

 Retrieve an attachment from `docId` whose id matches `attachmentId`.
+This method is not tested and is used at your own risk.

 Check the [PouchDB `getAttachment` docs](https://pouchdb.com/api.html#get_attachment) for more details.